If a Three Year Old Can Understand Cooperation…

 Unfortunately, there is often confusion about the terminology as too often the terms cooperation, collaboration, and collective impact are used inter-changeably when they are actually quite different.

 Cooperation occurs when groups connect and overlap their goals to improve efficiencies and effectiveness while maintaining their respective mandates and responsibilities.
 It usually involves organizations from the same sector or those who have similar responsibilities but are often cooperating because they have to.
-Coming at it from a scarcity mindset, the focus is on protecting and defending one’s piece of the pie.
+Coming at it from a scarcity mindset, the focus is typically about protecting and defending one’s piece of the pie.

 While collaboration also typically involves groups from the same sector, it is based on an abundance mindset, with the intent of working together to create a bigger pie for all.
 The groups develop new shared goals that promote the efforts of the larger collective, exchanging individual approaches for new ways to share information, resources, and responsibilities.
 By way of example, I used to be part of a collaborative that resulted in joint advocacy and training for recreation practitioners across a region of twelve municipalities.